 When you’re pregnant, you find yourself in a whole new world of terminology, jargon and acronyms.

-It can be so confusing trying to work out what it all means, and sometimes you can’t help but feel like a newbie at it all.
+Trying to work out what it all means can be confusing and, sometimes, you can’t help but feel like a complete newbie.

-Amongst all the incomprehensible doctor shorthand, you may notice the letters IOL on your medical records.
+Among all the incomprehensible doctor shorthand, you might notice the letters IOL on your medical records.

 So what does IOL stand for in pregnancy?